Superconducting Diode Effect in Weak Localization Regime: Introduction

-\textit{Introduction:} The phenomenon in which the critical currents of superconductors become nonreciprocal, known as \textit{the superconducting diode (SD) effect}~\cite{Ando, Bauriedl}, has attracted much attention.
+The phenomenon in which the critical currents of superconductors become nonreciprocal, known as \textit{the superconducting diode (SD) effect}~\cite{Ando, Bauriedl}, has attracted much attention.
 Theoretical studies have been carried out for various types of noncentrosymmetric superconductors~\cite{Yuan, Daido1, He-Nagaosa, Aoyama, Nunchot1, Banerjee, Nunchot2}.
-Not only clean systems but also systems with uncorrelated impurities have been studied in detail at the mean-field level~\cite{Ilic1}.
+Not only clean systems but also disordered systems have been studied at the mean-field (MF) level~\cite{Ilic1, Ikeda2022, Hasan}.
 If electron systems are disordered enough, they are well described by the nonlinear sigma model (NLSM)~\cite{Wegner, Hikami, Finkelstein, Kamenev1}, and dirty superconductors can also be described by the NLSM~\cite{Feigelman, Yurkevich, Levchenko1, Konig}.
-Recently, an NLSM for a dirty superconductor with spin-orbit coupling (SOC) and a Zeeman field was derived \cite{Virtanen} and used to investigate the SD effect in Josephson junctions at the mean-field level~\cite{Ilic2}.
-However, the \textit{Anderson localization effect}, a correction to the mean-field theory in dirty systems, has not yet been highlighted in studies of the SD effect.
+Recently, an NLSM for a dirty superconductor with spin-orbit coupling (SOC) and Zeeman field was derived \cite{Virtanen} and used to investigate the SD effect in Josephson junctions at the MF level~\cite{Ilic2}.
+However, the \textit{Anderson localization effect}, a correction to the MF theory in dirty systems, has not yet been highlighted in studies of the SD effect.

 The role of Anderson localization in superconductors is an important topic of ongoing debate.
-Without considering strong mesoscopic correlations and electron-electron (e-e) interactions, the properties of dirty $s$-wave superconductors at zero magnetic field remain unchanged with respect to the strength of non-magnetic disorder in the weak localization (WL) regime, known as the Anderson theorem \cite{Anderson}.
-If the Coulomb interaction is concerned, the transition temperature for the $s$-wave pairing states is suppressed in the WL regime \cite{Maekawa, Finkelstein1, Oreg}.
-The opposite effect can occur in the strong localization regime by the multifractality effect~\cite{Feigelmanloffe, Burmistrov1, Burmistrov11, Burmistrov2}.
-It was also shown that, in the WL regime, the Coulomb interaction suppresses the critical current of conventional dirty superconductors at zero magnetic field and low temperatures~\cite{Fukuyama, Takayanagi}.
+Without electron-electron (e-e) interactions, the properties of dirty $s$-wave superconductors at zero magnetic field remain unchanged with respect to the strength of non-magnetic disorder in the weak localization (WL) regime, known as the Anderson theorem \cite{Anderson}.
+However, if the long-range Coulomb interaction exists, the transition temperature is largely suppressed even in the WL regime \cite{Maekawa, Finkelstein1, Oreg}.
+Moreover, the transition temperature can also be enhanced by the multifractality effect~\cite{Feigelmanloffe, Burmistrov1, Burmistrov11, Burmistrov2}, where the short-range nature of the e-e interactions is important.
+It was also shown that, in the WL regime, the Coulomb interaction lowers the critical current of conventional dirty superconductors at zero magnetic field and low temperatures~\cite{Fukuyama, Takayanagi}.